Bacon9629/event-representation-processing/README.md

 | voxel_bin_num  | 9             | From the original paper |

 > The image appears to have nothing, but it's actually just too dark.
 You can refer to the plot below, which shows the pixel value distribution of the VoxelGrid image.
-> Since the image is barely visible, I have also saved the .npy file for you to use directly.
+> Because the image is barely visible, an additional .npy file has been saved for direct usage.
 > npy shape: [voxel_bin_num, height, width]
 > ![VoxelGrid image pixel value distribution.png](src%2FVoxelGrid%20image%20pixel%20value%20distribution.png)
 > Y-axis: Image pixel value